MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 \subsection{Data processing}

-Since the ground images are crowd-sourced images from a street-level viewpoint, they contain both external views of the landmarks (outdoor) and indoor images.
+Since the ground images are crowd-sourced, they contain both indoor and outdoor views of the landmark.
 However, indoor images may not be appropriate for learning geo-spatial aligned representations.
-For this reason, we employ a Vision Language Model (\texttt{llava-hf/llava-1.5-7b-hf})~\cite{llava} and prompt it to categorize every image as indoor or outdoor.
-We make a subset of the \dname dataset where only the outdoor images are used, which corresponds to 83\% of the original ground views ($274{,}650$ outdoor against $54{,}699$ indoor images).
+We employ a Vision Language Model (\texttt{llava-hf/llava-1.5-7b-hf})~\cite{llava} and prompt it to categorize every image as indoor or outdoor.
+We make a subset of the \dname training set where only the outdoor images are used, which corresponds to 83\% of the original ground views ($259{,}451$ outdoor against $51{,}210$ indoor images).
 To verify the categorization accuracy, $1000$ randomly sampled images are reviewed.
-Only $8.2\%$ of the images are wrongly labelled, most of which are zoomed in or without meaningful context.
+Only $8.2\%$ of the images are wrongly labeled, most of which are zoomed in or without meaningful context.
 Further examples and details about the filtering process are provided in the Supplementary Material.
-In \cref{sec:experiments}, we train models using all images and a subset with only outdoor images.
-Unless stated otherwise, both indoor and outdoor images are used.
+In \cref{sec:experiments}, both the full dataset and the subset are considered during training.
+Unless stated otherwise, the full dataset is used.